darrenwee/drug-discovery/test_final_sub/README.txt

 If your number of cores is too high, there might be OOM errors in CUDA.
 One core takes about 70mb of VRAM.
 Do pop into the code and reduce the core usage count if required, or contact us for help.

 Generating Accuracy Scores:
 Use the script, 'eval_acc10.py' to generate predictions.
 Use the script, 'calc_top_3_10_acc.py' to get acc@3 & acc@10 scores.

+Extra:
+Exploratory data analysis can be found in the exploratory folder.
+The ipynbs are self explanatory.